About California Coast University

 History and Mission

-California Coast University was founded in 1973 with the idea in mind of forming an institution of higher learning designed to help make mature students whose geographic, professional, or personal time limitations kept them from completing heir education in a traditional classroom setting or attending night school.
+California Coast University was founded in 1973 to meet the needs of students whose geographic, professional, or personal time limitations kept them from completing their education in a traditional classroom setting.

 What was discovered in those early days were professional men and women, from all areas of business, industry, and education who were motivated to reach their educational goals, but didn’t have the luxury of time to put their lives on hold and finish education following the traditional methods available at the time.